-You know when you come back from being somewhere amazing and it feels as if it were a dream?
+Oh Paris, mon amour.
+You know when you come back from being somewhere amazing and it feels as if it were just a dream?
 Yep, this is what we are experiencing right now.
-Our 21 day trip to Europe was filled with sites, tastes and memories that are sure to stay with us for a long time to come.
-Though, we do have to admit, we missed some of the perks of being an American- cereal for breakfast, tidy public restrooms and can you believe that we did not see any Starbucks in Italy?
-We had to give them kudos for that.
+Our 21 day Europe adventure was filled with sites, tastes and memories that are sure to stay with us for a long time to come.

-While we know you are just dying to know every single detail of our trip… we have decided to make a Top 5+ List for each of the countries we visited, ensuring that you hear about the best of the BEST!
+While we know you are just dying to know every single detail of our trip… we’ve decided to make a top 5+ list for each of the countries we visited, ensuring that you hear about the best of the BEST!

-Our trip began a Paris, a city we fell in love with more and more each day.
-It was pricier than the other countries we visited, so we were also glad we started here because we didn’t realize this until we had already enjoyed every last drop!
+Our trip began in Paris, a city we fell in love with more and more each day.
+It was pricier than the other countries we visited, so we were glad we started here because we didn’t realize this until we had already enjoyed every last drop!

 Top 5 things we loved about “Paree”: